tupui/soroban-pumpit/README.md

 - *iot*: relates to the client side, Raspberry Pi code.
 - *contract*: the Soroban contract itself.

+In each folder, there is a handy Makefile with useful commands.
 Let's go through the IOT part first, and then we will cover the contract.

 ## Raspberry Pi